 At trial, your attorney will aggressively challenge the admissibility of the government’s evidence and the credibility of the prosecution’s witnesses.

-Criminal court procedures are as important as the evidence to be presented and your attorney will make various motions during trial and make objections during the prosecution’s presentation.
+Criminal court procedures are as important as the evidence to be presented and your attorney will make various motions during the trial and make objections during the prosecution’s presentation.
 The results may prove beneficial to you on appeal should you be convicted.